ciderapp/CiderDeck/README.md

 # CiderDeck

-CiderDeck is a plugin for the Elgato Stream Deck that allows you to control your music and show what your currently listening to with ease.
+CiderDeck is a plugin for the Elgato Stream Deck that allows you to control your music and show what your currently listening to at a click of a button.

 ## Description